The

 Medium SEAL Support Craft (MSSC).
 This

-36-foot aluminum boat was built by Atlantic Research Corporation in
+36-foot aluminum boat was built by Atlantic Research Corporation in Costa Mesa, CA. Ten of these boats were delivered in 1969 for

 Below: An MSSC tied up at the Nha Be piers in late 1969